StockBench: Can LLM Agents Trade Stocks Profitably In Real-world Markets?: Introduction

 \section{Introduction}

-Large language models (LLMs) have enabled a new wave of autonomous agents, demonstrating strong capabilities in reasoning, tool use, and long-horizon decision making~\citep{gpt4o, claude3.7, gemini2.5, deepseekv3, r1, llama4, qwen2.5, qwen2.5vl, o3}.
-This agentic capability is verified by benchmarks in various different domains, such as software engineering~\citep{jimenez2024swebench,yang2024sweagent}, scientific discovery~\citep{mialon2023gaia}, and marketing~\citep{chen2025xbench,barres2025tau2bench}, using the most recent advanced LLMs such as GPT-5~\citep{gpt5} and Claude-4~\citep{claude4}, highlighting their promise for workflow automation and productivity gains.
-The ever-evolving agent capability of LLMs pushes agent application toward real-world productivity and economic value.
+Large language models (LLMs) have enabled extensive exploration of autonomous agents, demonstrating strong capabilities in reasoning, tool use, and long-horizon decision making~\citep{gpt4o, claude3.7, gemini2.5, deepseekv3, r1, llama4, qwen2.5, qwen2.5vl, o3}.
+These agentic capabilities have been verified by benchmarks in various domains, such as software engineering~\citep{jimenez2024swebench,yang2024sweagent}, scientific discovery~\citep{astabench}, and marketing~\citep{chen2025xbench,barres2025tau2bench}.
+Evaluations using state-of-the-art LLMs such as GPT-5~\citep{gpt5} and Claude-4~\citep{claude4}, highlight the protential of LLM agents to support workflow automation and productivity gains.
+As LLMs continue to improve, their growing agentic capabilities increasingly push applications toward real-world deployment with tangible economic value.

-Among various agent application scenarios, the finance domain stands out due to its direct connection to economic value and the high stakes involved in decision making~\citep{wu2023bloomberggpt,lee2024finllms,nie2024survey}.
-To holistically evaluate the profitability and risk-management capabilities of LLM agents in finance, an ideal benchmark should adhere to three key principles: \textbf{(1)~Realistic Market Interaction.} The agent must operate in a dynamic market environment, responding to real-time price movements and news events. \textbf{(2)~Continuous Decision Making.} The agent should make sequential trading decisions over an extended horizon, reflecting the iterative nature of investment strategies. \textbf{(3)~Data Contamination Free.} To ensure fair evaluation, the agent must not have prior exposure to the test data during training, necessitating careful data curation and temporal separation.
+Among various agent application domains, the financial domain stands out with its direct link to economic value and the high stakes of decision making~\citep{wu2023bloomberggpt,lee2024finllms,nie2024survey}.
+To rigorously evaluate the profitability and risk-management capabilities of LLM agents in financial settings, an ideal benchmark should satisfy three key principles: \textbf{(1)~Realistic Market Interaction.} Agents should operate in a dynamic market environment, reacting to real-time price movements and news events. \textbf{(2)~Continuous Decision Making.} Agents should make sequential trading decisions over extended horizons, reflecting the iterative nature of real investment strategies. \textbf{(3)~Contamination-Free Data.} To ensure fair and reliable evaluation, agents must not have prior exposure to the test data during training, requiring careful data curation and strict temporal separation.